-The Business Valuation Tax Act of 2017 (Tax Act) has introduced changes to the financial and regulatory landscape that specifically affect business valuation in the context of C-Corporations.
-This article provides a general overview of commonly used valuation methodologies and highlights a few key effects of the Tax Act on the implementation of those methodologies.
+The Business Valuation Tax Act of 2017 (Tax Act) has introduced changes to the financial and regulatory landscape that specifically affect business valuation in the context of C-corporations.
+This article provides a general overview of commonly used valuation methods and highlights a few key effects of the Tax Act on the implementation of those methods.

-Generally, the most common methodologies used in business valuation are the Income Approach and the Market Approach.
+Generally, the most common methods used in business valuation are the income approach and the market approach.

-This approach calculates the present value of those cash flows, discounted to reflect both time value of money and uncertainty associated with the expected rate of return generated by the subject company.
-For these expected cash flows to the firm, a Weighted Average Cost of Capital (WACC) is a commonly-used measure of discount rate for deriving their present value.
-A WACC considers two basic components: Cost of Equity and Cost of Debt.
+The income approach calculates the present value of those cash flows, discounted to reflect both the time value of money and the uncertainty associated with the expected rate of return generated by the subject company.
+For these expected cash flows to the firm, a weighted average cost of capital (WACC) is a commonly-used measure of discount rate for deriving their present value.
+A WACC considers two basic components: Cost of equity and cost of debt.

-Two important effects on business valuation of the Tax Act are a reduction to the federal corporate tax rate and a limitation on the deductibility of interest expense.
-While other changes such as capital expenditure deductions, acceleration of depreciation and cash repatriation should be considered, this article focuses on the direct impact of changes in tax rate and interest deductions.
+Two important effects on the business valuation of the Tax Act are a reduction to the federal corporate tax rate and a limitation on the deductibility of interest expense.
+While other changes, such as capital expenditure deductions, acceleration of depreciation, and cash repatriation, should be considered, this article focuses on the direct impact of changes in tax rate and interest deductions.

 The limitation of the deductibility of interest expense when computing taxes potentially reduces the use of debt as a “tax shield.”

 Prior to Jan.
-1, 2018, firms were allowed to deduct the full amount of interest expense and take advantage of this “tax shield”.
-Under the new tax plan, firms will only be able to deduct up to 30% of EBITDA for 2018-2021, then 30% of EBIT following 2021.
+1, 2018, firms were allowed to deduct the full amount of interest expense and take advantage of this “tax shield.”
+Under the new tax plan, firms will only be able to deduct up to 30% of earnings before interest, taxes, depreciation, and amortization (EBITDA) for 2018-2021, then 30% of earnings before interest and taxes (EBIT) following 2021.
 This has the greatest impact on firms that utilize high levels of leverage to generate greater returns for equity investors.
 Industries with firms that have a significant amount of fixed assets may also be more adversely affected by this change, as a larger percentage of those earnings may be depreciation.
 For companies that already employ moderate leverage, there could be minimal impact.

 These aspects of the Business Valuation Tax Act of 2017 uniquely affect each of the business valuation methodologies.

-As discussed previously, future cash flows are the foundation of value under the Income Approach.
-Due to tax reform and the drop in the federal corporate tax rate, given the same operations, a company should generate more free cash flow and thus, demand a higher valuation.
+As discussed previously, future cash flows are the foundation of value under the income approach.
+Due to tax reform and the drop in the federal corporate tax rate, given the same operations, a company should generate more free cash flow and demand a higher valuation.

-While the tax rate change should generally increase cash flow for nearly all corporations, the interest deductibility change limits that maximum cash flow increase for highly levered firms relative to debt adverse companies.
-Historically, tax law incentivized firms to “lever up” with debt, and take advantage of the tax shield, as every dollar of interest expense meant less taxes paid to the government (assuming the company had sufficient taxable income).
+While the tax rate change should generally increase cash flow for nearly all corporations, the interest deductibility change limits that maximum cash flow increase for highly levered firms relative to debt-averse companies.
+Historically, tax law incentivized firms to “lever up” with debt and take advantage of the tax shield, as every dollar of interest expense meant less tax paid to the government (assuming the company had sufficient taxable income).
 The Tax Act reduces this incentive going forward.

-The secondary effect of the change in interest deductibility relates to the calculation of the WACC used to discount future cash flows; more specifically, the after-tax cost of debt component.
+The secondary effect of the change in interest deductibility relates to the calculation of the WACC used to discount future cash flows, more specifically, the after-tax cost of the debt component.

 Additionally, the Business Valuation Tax Act of 2017 effectively raises the after-tax cost of debt.
 And, because of the decreased ability to deduct interest expense, the magnitude of the tax shield available is lower due to the lower federal tax rate.

-Present day valuation multiples used in the Guideline Publicly Traded Company method have already started to incorporate the new tax changes.
-It is expected that most firms will generate higher FCF from the same EBITDA base which, holding all else equal, should lead to higher valuation multiples.
+Present-day valuation multiples used in the guideline publicly traded company method have already started to incorporate the new tax changes.
+It is expected that most firms will generate higher free cash flow from the same EBITDA base, which holding all else equal, should lead to higher valuation multiples.

-Adam Ortega has over 15 years of experience in valuation services.
-His experience includes valuing business enterprises, equity positions, tangible assets, financial instruments, intangible assets, stock options and intellectual property.
-He has primarily served clients in the chemicals, consumer, entertainment, financial services, industrial products, oil & gas and telecommunications industries.
+Adam Ortega has 20 years of experience in valuation services.
+His experience includes valuing business enterprises, equity positions, tangible assets, financial instruments, intangible assets, stock options, and intellectual property.
+He has primarily served clients in the chemicals, consumer, entertainment, financial services, industrial products, oil and gas, and telecommunications industries.

 Michael is a director in Baker Tilly’s Forensic, Litigation & Valuation Services group and has more than 15 years of experience.
 He has participated in engagements involving valuations, mergers and acquisitions, real estate accounting, company analysis, securities fraud, contract disputes, intellectual property, business fraud, and licensing transactions.
 Michael has extensive experience working in matters involving…